StepanHrbek/LightsprintSDK/src/Lightsmark2008/readme.txt

    http://creativecommons.org/licenses/by-nc/3.0/
    Exception: Files from World of Padman under original game's license.
    Use in product reviews/comparisons is welcome.
-   When modifying Lightsmark, you must make clear that your work is Lightsmark 2008 mod and link to http://dee.cz/lightsmark.

 7. Contact
    Stepan Hrbek <dee@dee.cz>